Logo-stateuniv

 Alternative Spring Break

-The original program of its kind, Vanderbilt’s Alternative Spring Break (ASB) annually sends students into needy communities over spring break.
-Vanderbilt ASB is also one of the largest programs in the country.
+The original program of its kind, the Alternative Spring Break (ASB) annually sends students into needy communities over spring break.
+The ASB is also one of the largest programs in the country.
 In 2007, over 500 students traveled to nearly thirty destinations across the United States, Canada, and Mexico to face issues ranging from Native American issues to urban violence.
 The ASB Executive Board states, “Our mission is to promote critical thinking, social action and continued community involvement by combining education and direct service on the local, regional, national and international levels.”

 Greek Life